Trip Leader Tuesday: Adam Reimer

 It depends on the day of the week!
 My list of places to go gets longer every day, but Madagascar is the dream trip for me.
 Aside from all the incredible diversity of plant and wildlife found on this wonder of geographic isolation, it just happens to also have some once-in-a lifetime fly fishing potential.

 Any advice or insight you’d like to share as an experienced trip leader for future hikers?

-Listen to your guide.
+Listen to your guide, whether you’re on a day hike, inn-based tour, camping-based tour or backpacking trip.
 It’s a guide’s passion to bring folks out to experience the great outdoors in a safe and responsible manner, so maybe pay close attention to what they’ve got to say.